Support for End Users of the UK federation

-End users should contact their local user support team.
+End users should contact their local IT user support team.

-The first thing to look at is whether the problem is general or specific.
+Then look at whether the problem is general or specific.
 Is it an interoperability problem with one other entity, or is it with several?

 If it's with one entity only:

 For the operator of an IdP with an interoperability problem with a particular SP, contact the SP operator in the first instance.

 For the operator of an SP with an interoperability problem with a particular IdP, contact the IdP operator in the first instance.

 The support contacts for each entity can be found in the UK federation metadata, available at